citrix/terraform-provider-citrix/docs/data-sources/policy_set_v2.md

 - `assigned` (Boolean) Indicate whether the policy set is being assigned to delivery groups.
 - `delivery_groups` (Set of String) The IDs of the delivery groups for the policy set to apply on.

-~> **Please Note** If `delivery_groups` attribute is unset or configured as an empty set, the policy set will not be assigned to any delivery group.
-None of the policies in the policy set will be applied.
 - `description` (String) Description of the policy set.
 - `scopes` (Set of String) The IDs of the scopes for the policy set to be a part of.